 - MRI can be used to look for enlargements of the ulnar nerve and abnormal T2 signal, both of which have shown to have high sensitivity and specificity in diagnosing UNE23, as well as localize the lesion to the elbow in patients with non-localizing neurophysiologic evaluations.35

-- Multiple studies16,17,34 have shown that comparing cross sectional area on ultrasound of the affected ulnar nerve to normative values can be used to diagnose UNE with similar sensitivities and specificities when compared to electrodiagnosis; however, ultrasound has not been shown to be of additional benefit to the patient in terms of clinical outcomes, when combined with electrodiagnostic tools.31
+- Multiple studies16,17,34 have shown that comparing cross sectional area on ultrasound of the affected ulnar nerve to normative values or a proximal site on the ulnar nerve47 can be used to diagnose UNE with similar sensitivities and specificities when compared to electrodiagnosis; however, ultrasound has not been shown to be of additional benefit to the patient in terms of clinical outcomes, when combined with electrodiagnostic tools.31 A 2020 meta-analysis of ulnar nerve cross sectional area (CSA) evaluations indicated that measurement of ulnar nerve CSA at the medial epicondyle provided 80% sensitivity with a cutoff value of 10-10.5 mm2 or greater.
+Higher specificities were obtained using nerve CSA ratios, though there was more variation between studies in cutoff values).37 Another study using ultrasound evaluation demonstrated a twofold occurrence of anatomic abnormalities, such as the presence of an anconeous epitrochlearis muscle, an accessory triceps head, or space occupying lesion, and a twofold occurrence rate of ulnar nerve dislocation in arms with UNE compared to control arms (49% vs 23%).39

 Supplemental assessment tools

-Electrodiagnostic testing is useful to confirm the diagnosis of UNE, as well as differentiate UNE from cervical radiculopathy, polyneuropathy or median mononeuropathy.18
+Electrodiagnostic testing is useful to confirm the diagnosis of UNE, as well as to differentiate UNE from ulnar neuropathy at the wrist, cervical radiculopathy, polyneuropathy or median mononeuropathy.
+Current AANEM practice parameters are as follows.18

 - Testing of contralateral side may be considered to compare amplitudes especially if there are symptoms, because UNE has been found to occur bilaterally in about 39%3 of cases.